 Research

-My research is participatory (committed to deep and broad participation), action-oriented (committed to outcomes beyond knowledge production and accountability to social change and social movements), and critical (committed to reframing the problem through critical theory lenses).
-My practice and ethical commitments are informed by a number of research lineages from design research to action research, community-based research, as well as research justice frameworks such anti-oppressive research, feminist research, Indigenous research, and activist and militant research.
+My approach to research is participatory (committed to deep and broad participation), action-oriented (committed to outcomes beyond knowledge production and accountability to social change and social movements), and critical (committed to reframing the problem through critical theory lenses).
+My practice and ethical commitments are informed by a number of research lineages from design and user experience research to action research, community-based research, as well as research justice frameworks such anti-oppressive research, feminist research, Indigenous research, and activist and militant research.

 Away From Home